shiny5695/AashrayByShiny/replit.md

 ## User Preferences

 Preferred communication style: Simple, everyday language.
-Design attribution: "by Shiny" (शाइनी द्वारा) to be displayed in small font next to आश्रय branding in Marathi/Hindi.
+Design attribution: "by Shiny" to be displayed in very small English font (text-xs) positioned at the bottom-right of the आश्रय title, touching the bottom line.

 ## System Architecture